-POCA is a Gibraltar law aimed at preventing the abuse of the financial system for the laundering or illicit money and the financing of terrorism.
+POCA is a Gibraltar law aimed at preventing the abuse of the financial system for the laundering or illicit money, the financing of terrorism and proliferation financing.
 It also sets out processes relating to the confiscation, investigation and recovery of the proceeds of unlawful conduct.

 The buying and selling of high value goods is internationally recognised as a major avenue for money laundering activity which is very attractive to criminals seeking to launder illicit funds.
 Proceeds of crime are used to purchase high value goods as part of the layering and integration stages of money laundering.

 According to HM Government of Gibraltar’s 2020 National Risk Assessment for AML/CFT and PF, the risk of high value goods being used for the laundering of money in Gibraltar is considered medium to low.

 The OFT is responsible for ensuring that HVGDs comply with their legal AML/CFT/CPF obligations as set out in POCA.
 The follwing business are considered HVGDs by the OFT: